Saltar para o conteúdo principal

 Reading Week – the celebration began at home.

-The celebration of Reading Week, which began on March 23rd, started at the headquarters of the National Reading Plan (PNL), with EduQA staff visiting the PNL facilities and choosing a book to take with them.
-The EduQA teams were also challenged to put one of the […] into practice.
+The celebration of Reading Week, which began on March 23rd, started at the headquarters of the National Reading Plan (PNL), with EduQA, IP employees visiting the PNL facilities and choosing a book to take with them.
+The EduQA teams were also challenged to put into practice a […]